jwapico/Bio-Notes/content/DNA.md

 The entire set of genetic instructions that an organism inherits is called its **genome**, and the entire set of proteins expressed by a given cell, tissue, or organism is a **proteome**.
 Likewise, the act of studying sets of genes is **genomics**, and sets of proteins, **proteomics**.

-> This process, the organelles involved, and the ways in which the resulting proteins are transported for use within the cell are outlined in [[The Endomembrane System|the endomembrane system.]]
+> This process, the organelles involved, and the ways in which the resulting proteins are transported for use within the cell are outlined in [[Endomembrane System|the endomembrane system.]]